thin-edge/thin-edge.io/BUILDING.md

 ## Cross compiling

-To create binaries which can run on different platform than one you are currently on you can use `cargo cross`:
+To create binaries which can run on different platform than one you are currently on you can use [cargo cross](https://github.com/rust-embedded/cross):

 ```shell
 cross build --target armv7-unknown-linux-gnueabihf